bcheshire1/appfre/README.md

 ## Autonomous Path Planning For Radioactive Environments (appfre) using the Bunker Mini robot by AgileX

-Ensure you have ros2 installed as described in https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html
+**Ensure you have ros2 installed as described in https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html**

+---

 You will also need to install:
 - SLAM toolbox `sudo apt install slam-toolbox`